bangbangcon/bangbangcon.github.io/speakers.md

 Inspired by a scene The Rescuers Down Under and a keenness to learn the web audio API , I built a program that takes written text and turns it into an audio Morse code message.
 Then once that was built, I took it to the logical next step: building a chatroom where you can send and receive messages in Morse code with all your coolest and extremely online friends.

 Follow me on a journey full of discovery, gifs of mice sending telegrams, oscillators, websockets, and more in putting together this weird, almost entirely useless thing.
 Fluency in Morse code not required (but would be awesome!!!)

 **Kate** is a former photographer, writer, barista, and linguistics graduate who found her love of programming early last year.
 She learned to code at London's nonprofit, peer-led coding bootcamp, Founders and Coders, and now works at the Financial Times as a junior engineer.
 When she isn't coding silly side projects in her spare time, she's probably drinking coffee, patting her guinea pigs, or thinking about drinking coffee and patting her guinea pigs.

-### Kate Beard

-**Learn how to play the theremin\*!
-(No theremin required!)**

-Ever wanted to learn how to play the theremin, but weren't sure about having a spooky-sounding, weird-looking antenna in your home?
-Don't even know what a theremin is?
-I can solve both these problems for you!

-I'll show you how to turn any computer into a theremin using a browser and your webcam; basic theremin-playing techniques; expound as much as possible about how cool theremins are; and maybe even subject you to a light bit of musical performance!

-Follow me on a journey of joy, frustration, and weird, haunting noises.

-**Kate** is a former photographer, writer, barista, and linguistics graduate who found her love of programming early last year.
-She learned to code at London's nonprofit, peer-led coding bootcamp, Founders and Coders, and now works at the Financial Times as a junior engineer.
-When she isn't coding silly side projects in her spare time, she's probably drinking coffee, patting her guinea pigs, or thinking about drinking coffee and patting her guinea pigs.